 The Seeker, maintaining the form of an owl-like creature, flew over to the top of a bookshelf beside a window.
 It stared at the energies and currents swirling in the darkness before speaking.
 “As for your lack of power here, only focused points of reality allow consistent use of magic.
 Let us speak in terms of electrical technology: channelling power from another realm is like a current of electricity that goes from one place to another; a circuit if you will.
 There is a source universe that begins the circuit and there is a destination universe to disperse the energy.
-The caster is the outlet of power, and the Great Dark acts as the conduit.
+The caster is the outlet of power, and the Infinite Dark acts as the conduit.
 In this enclave that is not rooted to your universe, you have an incomplete circuit, no substantial destination to be an anchor.
 With this, the results of your efforts are nothing.”

 Lucille was satisfied with the explanations she was receiving for now, though it was suspicious as to why this creature would bother explaining this to her.
 What was it after?
 Did it have some motive or agenda?